Rolayet/GWAS-GBD/README.md

 ## 4. Assessing the Relationship Between GWAS Attention and Global Need
-## A. the metric_name was filtered by number when it was matched with combined (matched and unmatched) via GBD terms
+## A. the metric_name
+the gbd terms was filtered by number of DALY when it was matched with combined (matched and unmatched) via GBD terms

 ## B. Obtaning concentration curve (Lorenz curve) and computes the curve
-### two methods were used to investigate the disparites; 1-Numerical Integration and 2-Discrete Sum Calculation
+ two methods were used to investigate the disparites; 1-Numerical Integration and 2-Discrete Sum Calculation 1-Numerical Integration
+Formula:𝐶=2𝐴−1C=2A−1

+2-Discrete Sum Calculation
+Formula: 2∑(cumulative_daly_values×sorted_attention_scores)/∑(sorted_attention_scores)−1 is derived from the discrete approximation of the area under the concentration curve

 ## C. Sources
-In the latest GBD study is uploaded here named
+In the latest GBD study is uploaded here named IHME-GBD_2021_DATA-120ebfcd-1.csv